LeoCR/SAML-2.0-with-Node.js-and-Okta/README.md

 ### L. Assign Everyone
 <img src="screenshots/12-assign-everyone.png"/>

-4. Then you will need to paste some of the values shown before so in the root of this project create a `.env` file with this keys, and paste the values that you saw in the screenshots:
+4. Then in the root of this project you should have `.env` file with this keys based in the values that you saw in the screenshots:

 ```
     ISSUER=http://localhost:3012